fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 unk-format-yomi = %m
 eos-format-yomi  = \n
 ```
-The full dicrc should be like this
+Then the full dicrc should be like this
 ```
 dictionary-charset = utf8
 config-charset = utf8